Full-time: 1 year, Part-time: 2-3 years

 An extra award for your CV

-You will capitalise on your University experience by participating in a two-day industry-standard residential course in Leadership.
-In addition, you can work towards a special award which recognises your leadership abilities and enhanced consultancy skills.
+You can work towards a special award which recognises your leadership abilities and enhanced consultancy skills.
 As part of the Futures Award in Leadership in International Business, you will undertake extra-curricular activities which strengthen your development as a business and HRM professional, including business consultancy work, volunteering, fundraising activities and networking opportunities.

 Our Futures Award participants have had the chance to hear from regional industry leaders such as Mel Morris, Chairman of Derby County FC and an initial investor in King Digital Entertainment, the company behind the computer game sensation Candy Crush.